David Sirota: Political views

 In 2016, right-wing commentators at the conservative National Review and libertarian Reason upbraided Sirota for his 2013 Salon article entitled "Hugo Chavez's economic miracle".
-Sirota wrote in 2013 that Chavez was "no saint", but also that his socialist and redistributionist policies had led to Venezuela's GDP more than doubling and reduced poverty to the third-lowest level in South America.
-His detractors charge that Sirota overlooked that Venezuela's economic gains were based almost entirely on petroleum exports, and with the worldwide drop in oil prices Venezuela's economy has been in shambles, with shortages and rationing of food, electricity, and toilet paper.
+Sirota wrote in 2013 that Chavez was "no saint" but also that his socialist and redistributionist policies had led to Venezuela's GDP more than doubling and reduced poverty to the third-lowest level in South America.
+According to critics, Sirota overlooked that Venezuela's economic gains were based almost entirely on petroleum exports.
 In 2018, Sirota argued immediate action must be taken against the influence and power of oil and gas corporations to fight climate change, and Democrats must choose a side.
-"Will our political class behold the fossil fuel industry's sociopathy and realize that we face an existential choice between profits and ecological survival?" asked Sirota.
+He asked: "Will our political class behold the fossil fuel industry's sociopathy and realize that we face an existential choice between profits and ecological survival?"

-Family
+Personal life

-In January 2018, Sirota's wife, Emily, announced candidacy for a seat in the Colorado House of Representatives, promising a "bold, progressive agenda."
+Sirota lives in Denver with his wife Emily, and their two children.
+In January 2018, Emily Sirota announced her candidacy for a seat in the Colorado House of Representatives, promising a "bold, progressive agenda".
 In June, she won the Democratic primary in District 9, based in southeastern Denver.
 In November, she won the general election, with 72 percent of the vote to Republican Bob Lane's 28.
+He has lived in various cities around the country including Philadelphia, Chicago, San Diego, Washington, D.C., Helena, and Denver.

 Depiction in fiction

-Sirota was a schoolmate of television producer and writer Adam F. Goldberg.
-Sirota is a recurring minor character in the ABC television comedy The Goldbergs, which is based on Goldberg's childhood, portrayed by Sam Kindseth.
-The episode "Van People" was dedicated to Sirota and uses archive footage of Sirota during his time at William Penn Charter School.
-The episode also briefly featured his appearance on The Colbert Report.
+A character based on Sirota was featured in multiple episodes of the ABC TV series The Goldbergs.
+Sirota is close friends with the series creator Adam F. Goldberg.
+They have been friends since they attended the William Penn Charter School together.
+Goldberg's series is about his life growing up in the suburbs of Philadelphia.
+Sirota's character in the series is also named "David Sirota", and is portrayed by the actor Sam Kindseth.
+The character first appeared in the season 2 episode "Van People".
+This episode was dedicated to Sirota; the dedication shows archive footage of Sirota during his time at William Penn Charter School, as well as a brief clip of Sirota appearing on The Colbert Report.